-- 279. (1) The Minister may, upon recommendation by the Central Bank, make Regulations for generally giving effect to the provisions of this Act. - A. (2) Regulations made under this Act shall be subject to negative resolution of Parliament, unless the Regulations affect constitutional rights in which case, they shall be subject to affirmative resolution of Parliament. - (3) The Minister may, by Order, upon recommendation by the Central Bank, amend the Schedules. - (4) The Minister may, by Order, upon recommendation by the Central Bank, vary the amount specified- - (a) in the definition of "insolvent" in section 4(2); and - (b) in section 193(1) and (3). - (a) in the definition of "insolvent" in section 4(2); - (b) in section 193(1) and (3); and - (c) in section 195 (3) and (4). - (5) Any amendment to Schedule 6 shall be subject to negative affirmative resolution of Parliament.
+- (4) Guidelines under this section shall be subject to the approval of the Minister and laid in Parliament at the earliest opportunity. - 279.
+(1) The Minister may, upon recommendation by Regulations and the Central Bank, make Regulations for generally amendment of giving effect to the provisions of this Act. - (2) Regulations made under this Act shall be subject to negative resolution of Parliament, unless the Regulations affect constitutional rights in which case, they shall be subject to affirmative resolution of Parliament. - (3) The Minister may, by Order, upon recommendation by the Central Bank, amend the Schedules. - (4) The Minister may, by Order, upon recommendation by the Central Bank, vary the amount specified- - (a) in the definition of "insolvent" in section 4(2); - (b) in section 193(1) and (3); and - (c) in section 195(3) and (4). - (5) Any amendment to Schedule 6 shall be subject to affirmative resolution of Parliament. - 280.
+The Insurance Act is repealed.